 Best Winter Family Vacations in the Southeast USA

+Winter blues got you down?
 Looking for the best winter vacations for families in the southeast USA?
 We’ve got you covered!!
 This week, fellow travel bloggers and I have gotten together to inspire your trip planning with these epic places to visit in December in the USA.

-Since we love a road trip, we’re always looking for the best vacation spots in the south.
+Since we love a road trip, we’re always looking for the best winter vacation spots in the south.
 Sometimes we want warm places to visit in December to escape the cold weather and sometimes we’re looking for some fun cold weather adventures!
-So whichever weather you’re looking for this year, consider these fun southern winter destinations for you’re next vacay.
+So whichever weather you’re looking for this year, consider these fun southern winter destinations for your next vacay.

 Best Southeastern USA Winter Getaways

+Where are your favorite winter vacations in the US?
 Find out why we consider these cities some of the best places to visit in December in the USA:

 - Gulf Shores, Alabama